-Fall story Time starts again in September!
+Stories are better in SUMMERTIME!
 See below for the new schedule.

-The Appomattox Regional Library System hosts story time series throughout the year.
-Join us for an entertaining and educational half hour of books, songs and rhymes with Youth Services Assistants Ann Moore, Andrea Pina and Jeanine Albiges.
+The Appomattox Regional Library System hosts its story time series throughout the year.
+Join us for an entertaining and educational half hour of books, songs and rhymes with Youth Services staff Heather Maury, and Jeanine Albiges.

 Wednesday – Dinwiddie 10:30am